 After rinsing and drying the racks that have been soaking, put them back in and the inside of the oven is done.

-Cleaning the Door
+Cleaning the door

 You can clean the door of your oven the same way you did the inside with either oven cleaner or baking soda.
 If you have a window in the door, you can use glass cleaner on the inside and outside of the window.
 Get rid of any food or grease that has dripped down from the stove top onto the outside of the door with warm water and soap.

 Cleaning the inside of an oven sucks, so take a break before moving onto the stove — you’ve earned it.
+The outside is much easier.

 Step 2- Here you are faced with the same choice you had before, whether or not to use industrial strength cleaner or make your own.
 If you’re making your own, use the same baking soda and water mixture from before, then follow up with vinegar just like before.